gomorpheus/morpheus-docs/integration_guides/Clouds/vCloudDirector/vclouddirector.rst

    Inventory Existing Instances
     If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .

    NOTE: Multiple Organizations/VDC's can be added by creating additional Clouds in |morpheus|.
+Additionally, websockets need to be enabled on your load balancer when vCD has been deployed in a highly available configuration.
+The hypervisor console services use websockets.
+To enable websockets on your load balancer, please consult your load balancer documentation.

    .. include:: /integration_guides/Clouds/advanced_options.rst